mataeo-eh/CoC_Clan_Bot/README.md

 ### `/set_clan`
 - **Purpose:** Register or update a clan name and tag for the server and choose whether war alerts should be enabled.
 - **After sending:** If a conflicting tag already exists, the bot prompts you with a replace/keep choice.
 Success messages recap the tag, whether alerts are enabled, and suggest linking an alert channel.
+- **Pro tip:** Start typing the optional `clan_name` field when invoking the command to auto-complete existing entries.
 - **Permissions:** Administrators only.

 ### `/choose_war_alert_channel`